clux/probes/content/post/2023-10-01-drop-down-terminal.md

 hs.hotkey.bind({}, "F1", function() toggleApp("alacritty") end)
 ```

-I find it a little flimsy on a multi-monitor setup, with sometimes having to manually move it across to a workspace on a different monitor (hierarchy seems less clean on mac in general), but it gets the job done.
-Mac desktop also has no issues with transparency out of the box so the alacritty setting is just respected.
+It is a little flimsy on a multi-monitor setup, with sometimes having to manually move it across to a workspace on a different monitor on boot (window/workspace/monitor hierarchy seems less clean on mac in general), but it helps to not auto-start the app and let the bind start it on the monitor you  have your cursor by only pressing the bind there.

+The alacritty opacity setting is respected out of the box.

 If you are using it with [yabai](https://github.com/koekeishiya/yabai) (for auto-tiling of windows, window moving shortcuts), then you also want to add a rule for `yabai` to mark it as sticky to avoid it getting bunched up as a normal window tile: